 IEA studies are directed by international study centres who work closely with IEA colleagues and national representatives to develop and implement all aspects of the study.
 Since their inception, our two flagship studies, TIMSS and PIRLS have been directed by the TIMSS & PIRLS International Study Center at the Lynch School of Education in Boston College.

-Our ICCS study is directed by the Australian Council for Educational Research (ACER) who also directed the 2013 and 2018 cycles of ICILS.
+Our ICCS study cycles 2009 and 2016 was directed by the Australian Council for Educational Research (ACER) who also directed the 2013 and 2018 cycles of ICILS.

-The ICILS 2023 study cycle is directed by IEA.
+The ICILS 2023 study cycle is directed by IEA, and the upcoming cycle of ICCS will be directed by the University of Bath.

-IEA is grateful to our partners at both study centers for their expertise, guidance, and long-term collaborations.
+IEA is grateful to our partners at both study centers for their expertise, guidance, and collaboration.